MikeKovarik/gulp-better-rollup/README.md

 `moduleName` (and `moduleId`) is by default assigned by filename but can be explicitly specified

-**Caveat:** Exporting to UMD format requires to specify `moduleName`.
+**Caveat:** Exporting to UMD or IFEE format requires to specify `moduleName`.
 This plugin takes care of autoassigning it based on filename.
 But if your main file is named `index.js` or `main.js` then your module will be also named `index` or `main`.

 `intro/outro` are discouraged to use in favor of gulps standard plugins like [gulp-header](https://www.npmjs.com/package/gulp-header) and [gulp-footer](https://www.npmjs.com/package/gulp-footer)